fortify/fortify.github.io/_posts/fod/2017-09-28-Coming-Soon.md

 output: true
 ---

-Welcome to the new landing page for keeping up with Fortify Engineerings Open Source components, tools, and announcements.
+Welcome to the new landing page for keeping up with Fortify Engineering's Open Source components, tools, and announcements.
 More coming soon.